9 Surprising Web Design Facts You Need to Know

 Search engines are a great source of new traffic for your website.
 You can take additional steps to optimize your website through on-page and on-site SEO fully.

-3. Responsive Design, Mobile Design, and Mobile-First Design are Different
+3. Responsive Design and Mobile-First Design are Different

 These differences are another of our surprising web design facts.
 Most users never really consider what needs to happen to render a website on their smartphone.
-The different approaches to shifting screen sizes in mobile design, responsive design, or mobile-first design complicate things even more.
+The different approaches to shifting screen sizes in responsive design and mobile-first design complicate things even more.

 Responsive design, on the other hand, is extremely flexible, allowing websites to resize and reflow their layout based on the visitor’s screen size.
 That gives visitors a consistent experience from large-screen, high-resolution LCD TV monitors to the smallest smartphone touchscreens.
 Responsive websites will simply adapt to their environment while maintaining the same stunning images, typefaces, and navigational options.